o3de/o3de.org/content/docs/userguide/level-blending-environment-probe.md

+description: ' Use the &ALYlong; Environment Probe components to blend visual affects for your game. '
+slug: level-blending-environment-probe
+title: Blending Environment Probes
+---
 # Blending Environment Probes<a name="level-blending-environment-probe"></a>

 You can use an **[Environment Probe](component-environment-probe.md)** component to achieve the right visual quality for a space\.
 Environment probes help to determine proper reflections, ambient diffuse values, particle diffuse values, and shadow colors\.